Welcome to Instrumental Music

 The Paschal Jazz Band was chosen by audition and invited to perform at the Jazz Educator's Network National Convention in Reno, Nevada in January 2019.

 FWISD hosted the latest TMEA Region V MS and HS All-Region Orchestra Clinic and Concert at the I.M.
 Terrell Academy for STEM and VPA on January15-26, 2019.
 Middle and high school students from Ft.
 Worth were able to interact with four outstanding conductor/clinicians from Texas, Idaho and Florida.
 Several Ft.
-Worth students earned first chair positions.
+Worth students earned first chair positions in their ensemble and section.

 Four FWISD instrumental music students advanced through competitive TMEA auditions and performined as All-State musicians at the TMEA Convention in San Antonio in February 13-16, 2019.